How Driver’s License Points Affect Car Insurance Rates

 States use driver’s license points to track moving violations and other serious infractions on your driving record.
 Points systems vary by state, but most states reserve the right to suspend your driver’s license if you accrue too many points in a short period of time.

 Car insurance premiums don’t always directly relate to the points on your license, but insurers still keep track of traffic violations on your record and adjust your premiums accordingly.
+Learn more about how insurance points work and how they can affect your car insurance rates.

-Find Car Insurance After a Speeding Ticket
+Find Car Insurance After a Driving Incident

 Secure.
 Free.
 Easy-to-use.